kuzzleio/sdk-csharp/doc/1/controllers/auth/credentials-exist/index.md

 code: true
 type: page
 title: CredentialsExistAsync
-description: Check that the current user has credentials for the specified strategy
+description: Check that the current user has credentials for the specified strategy.
 ---

 # CredentialsExistAsync